mohdfareed/machine-setup/README.md

 ## Decommissioning Process

-- Backup terminal profile.
+- Backup terminal profile to `dotfiles/other`.
 - Check installed formulae, casks, and apps and add them to their respective scripts.
 - Choose the changes to the dotfiles to push.
-- Review changes to the System Preferences to include in scripts.
+- Review changes to the apps and system preferences to include in scripts.

 ## TODO

 - Learn how to use *defaults* to record and restore System Preferences and macOS configurations.
+- Check zsh speed